Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 14. Yarn Owl

 This yarn craft, that is a take away from art which originated with the Huichol people of Mexico, is simple but oh so beautiful.
-Go to zombies wearing helmets for the directions.
+Go to Happy Hooligans for the directions.

 15. Snowflake Coasters